matt-42/silicon/_blog/how_to_implement_a_realtime_broadcast_chat_with_silicon.md

      yet initiated a websocket connection

-Let's fist define the set of connected users:
+Let's first define the set of connected users:

 ```c++
 std::set<wspp_connection> users;
 ```

 This set will be updated at every creation and destruction of a websocket connection.
-Because Silicon spread the processing of these events in concurrent threads, we need a mutex to avoid race conditions:
+Because Silicon spreads the processing of these events in concurrent threads, we need a mutex to avoid race conditions:

 ```c++